This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How to hand stitch a pant seam?

-Grab a needle, thread, and scissors.
+Grab a needle, matching thread, and some pins.

 How to sew seams by hand?